tomio13/RDM-Desktop/docs/Install.md

 ## On Linux
-python is most probably installed by your system, just make sure you also have pyyaml and requests installed.
+python is most probably installed by your system, just make sure you also have the above packages installed (with pip if needed).

 ## get the source
 simply in the main repository, get the code as a zip file, and unpack it